 Meet the man and the gardener

-True to the spirit of John Burroughs, or of Jeffries or Thoreau, Gabriel is a creator of an innovative type of nature literature,
+True to the spirit of Thomas Hanbury of Gertrude Jekyll, Gabriel is a creator of an innovative type of nature literature,

-that is manifested not in writing, but in creating tangible, three dimensional works of horticultural art, that live, breathe and transform in an ever-evolving feast of the senses.
+that is manifested not only in writing, but in creating tangible, three dimensional works of horticultural art, that live, breathe and transform in an ever-evolving feast of the senses.

 Comment votre éducation a-t-elle influencé votre rapport à la Nature?
 How did your family and upbringing affect your passion for Nature?

 My parents were neither keen gardeners nor were they interested in architecture.
 They were always terrified when they saw me cutting a branch or pruning a tree!
 The gardening culture came from my aunt and my grand-mother.
 Our family country house near Paris had an amazing kitchen garden with dozens of different flowers.
 I could see the crops, the seasons, the first cuttings in spring, bulb planting in early Fall… My grandfather would also bring me to the Musée du Louvre and the Musée d’Orsay.
 He taught me so much about the different painting movements, inparticular the Greek sculptures.
 I think it really gave me a strong curiosity about colours, shapes and art history in general.
 Design came later, after I got my gardening skills.
 Now I could not do one without the other.